luophoe/chisel-test-projects/function/README.md

 # function
 - function to use def to write a function
-- make use of Scala function whil writing Chisel code
+- to test how to make use of Scala function while writing Chisel code and inspect what the generated code will be